 Local Agency shall complete the Work as described in this Agreement and in accordance with the provisions of Exhibit A, and the Local Agency Manual.
 The State shall have no liability to compensate Local Agency for the delivery of any Goods or the performance of any Services that are not specifically set forth in this Agreement.
 Work may be divided into multiple phases that have separate periods of performance.
 The State may not compensate for Work that Local Agency performs outside of its designated phase performance period.
-The performance period of phases, including, but not limited to Design, Construction, Right of Way, Utilities, or Environment phases, are identified in Exhibit C. The State may unilaterally modify Exhibit C from time to time, at its sole discretion, to extend the Agreement Expiration Date and/or to extend the Agreement Expiration Date and/or to update the phase performance period extension option, the State will provide written notice to Local Agency in a form substantially equivalent to Exhibit B. The State's unilateral extension of the Agreement Expiration Date and/or the phase performance periods will not amend or alter in any way the funding provisions or any other terms specified in this Agreement, notwithstanding the options listed under §7.E
+The performance period of phases, including, but not limited to Design, Construction, Right of Way, Utilities, or Environment phases, are identified in Exhibit C. The State may unilaterally modify Exhibit C from time to time, at its sole discretion, to extend the Agreement Expiration Date and/or to extend the period of performance for a phase of Work authorized under this Agreement.
+To exercise these options to extend the Agreement Expiration Date and/or to update the phase performance period extension option, the State will provide written notice to Local Agency in a form substantially equivalent to Exhibit B. The State's unilateral extension of the Agreement Expiration Date and/or the phase performance periods will not amend or alter in any way the funding provisions or any other terms specified in this Agreement, notwithstanding the options listed under §7.E i.

-- A. Local Agency Commitments - i.
 Design

+A. Local Agency Commitments